RougherO/CC/Cloud Services and Platforms/Platform/AWS/S3 (Simple Storage Service).md

 - **Retrieval Time for Glacier Storage**: While cost-effective, retrieving data from Glacier or Glacier Deep Archive can take hours, making it less suitable for data requiring quick access.
 - **Cost Management**: While S3 is generally cost-effective, frequent data access and large data transfer can lead to high costs, requiring careful management.

+---

+#### 6. **What are the various components associated with AWS S3?**
+- **Objects**: The information the user is storing.
+Amazon S3 allows user to read, write and delete objects containing from 1 byte to 5 TB of data each.
+The number of objects you can store is unlimited.
+Additionally, you can associate metadata with the object.
+This consists of System Metadata (Request ID Headers) which are useful for Amazon staff, as well as User Metadata (2KB Max.) such as Date Last Modified and File Size.
+- **Keys**: Files are represented as unique kyes within a bucket.
+Each object  is stored and retrerived via a unique developer-assigned key.
+The keys are basically represented as files names (*http://bucket.s3.amazonaws.com/file.txt*).
+- **Buckets**: A container in which objects are placed.
+Buckets are owned by an AWS account.
+A bucket can be stored in one of several Regions.
+You can choose a Region to optimize for latency,minimize costs, or address regulatory

+---

+#### 7. **What are the various properties assocaited with AWS S3 buckets?**
+- **Versioning**: If enabled, POST/DELETE result in the creation of new versions without destroying the old.
+- **Lifecycle**: Delete or archive objects in a bucket a certain time after creation or last access or number of versions.
+- **Access Policy**: Control when and where objects can be accessed.
+- **Access Control**: Control who may access objects in this bucket.
+- **Logging** Keep track of how objects are accessed.
+- **Notification**: Be notified when failures occur.

+---

+#### 8. **How are operations performed on AWS S3 buckets?
+What are the different operations that can be performed on AWS S3 buckets?**
+Amazon S3 uses REST and SOAP protocols for messaging, allowing the use oof various development toolkits with S3.
+You can use either REST or SOAP API to do the following operations:
+- Create a bucket.
+- Write */POST* a new object or update an existing object.
+- Read */GET* an existing object from a bucket.
+- Delete an object from the bucket.
+- List the keys (files) present in a bucket.

+Care should be taken not to rapidly create and delete objects in a bucket, as this can lead to performance issues.

+---

+#### 9. **What are the various features associated with AWS S3?**
+- **Lifecycle Management**: Amazon S3's Lifecycle Management automates the process of transitioning objects between different storage classes and expiring them when they are no longer needed.
+    * Transition Rules: Move objects to a more cost-effective storage class (e.g., from S3 Standard to S3 Glacier) based on the age of the objects or the time of their last modification.
+    * Expiration Rules: Automatically delete objects after a specified period to reduce storage costs.
+    * Benefits: Optimize storage costs and reduce manual intervention.
+- **Bucket Policy**: Bucket Policies are JSON-based access control policies associated with Amazon S3 buckets.
+    * Define fine-grained access controls for users, roles, or AWS services.
+    * Enforce HTTPS-only access to the bucket.
+    * Restrict access by IP addresses or VPCs.
+- **Data Protection**: Amazon S3 offers multiple features to protect data:
+    * Server-Side Encryption (SSE): Encrypts data at rest using AWS-managed (SSE-S3, SSE-KMS) or customer-managed keys.
+    * Client-Side Encryption: Data is encrypted before upload.
+    * Versioning: Retain multiple versions of an object to recover from accidental deletions or overwrites.
+- **Access Controls**: Use IAM policies, bucket policies, and ACLs to restrict unauthorized access.
+- **Cross Region Replication**: CRR replicates objects from one bucket to another in a different AWS region automatically.
+Versioning must be enabled.
+Allows for real-time replication of newly uploaded objects, including metadata and object tags.
+Can replicate unencrypted, encrypted, and versioned objects.